52147/Data-Structure-Note/README.md

      * ex: Unix, VAX/VMS, and windows/DOS
      * Unix fily system:
      * the root of directory is mark, mark has 3 children books, course, login
-   * rooted tree:
-     * properties:
+   * rooted tree's properties:

      * 1. One root node(has no parent); depth: 0;
      * 2. Every node is connected by an edge from one other node.
           * ex: node c is connected with node p. -> Node p is c' s parent, and c is one of p's children.
           * A tree with N node has N-1 edges.
      * 3. path length: the number of edges from the root to each node.
      * 4. leaf: node that has no children is called an leaf
      * 5. depth: length of the path from the root to the node. the depth of root is 0. the depth of any node is one more that its parent.
       * 6. height: length of the path from the node to the deepest leaf.

 2. recursively tree